|Cash Back Rating:||4.2 / 5|

 If you’re a regular Walmart customer and are open to doing most of your shopping online, the Walmart Rewards Mastercard could be a great addition to your wallet.
 However, if you prefer the flexibility of shopping around and comparing prices, it might be best to opt for a general rewards credit card that isn’t tied to a specific store.

-A smart choice for grocery pickup or delivery
+One of your best options for grocery pickup or delivery

 Even if you don’t think of yourself as a frequent online shopper, you could still squeeze unexpected value out of the Walmart Rewards Mastercard thanks to its inflated rewards rate on online grocery purchases.